cypress-io/cypress-documentation/source/ja/guides/overview/key-differences.md

 # Flake resistant

 Cypress knows and understands everything that happens in your application synchronously.
-It is notified the Moment.js the page loads and the Moment.js the page unloads.
+It is notified the moment the page loads and the moment the page unloads.
 It is impossible for Cypress to miss elements when it fires events.
 Cypress even knows how fast an element is animating and will {% url "wait for it to stop animating" interacting-with-elements#Animations %>.
 Additionally, it <% url "automatically waits for elements to become visible" interacting-with-elements#Visibility %>, to {% url "become enabled" interacting-with-elements#Disability %>, and to <% url "stop being covered" interacting-with-elements#Covering %>.
 When pages begin to transition, Cypress will pause command execution until the following page is fully loaded.
 You can even tell Cypress to {% url "wait" wait %} on specific network requests to finish.

 Cypress executes the vast majority of its commands inside the browser, so there is no network lag.
 Commands execute and drive your application as fast as it is capable of rendering.
 To deal with modern JavaScript frameworks with complex UI's, you use assertions to tell Cypress what the desired state of your application should be.
 Cypress will automatically wait for your application to reach this state before moving on.
 You are completely insulated from fussing with manual waits or retries.
 Cypress automatically waits for elements to exist and will never yield you stale elements that have been detached from the DOM.